 <Settings xmlns:xsd="https://www.w3.org/2001/XMLSchema" xmlns:xsi="https://www.w3.org/2001/XMLSchema-instance" xmlns="http://schemas.microsoft.com/2011/01/fabric"> <Section Name="MyConfigurationSection"> <Parameter Name="MySettingA" Value="Example1" /> <Parameter Name="MySettingB" Value="Example2" /> </Section> </Settings>

-A Service Fabric Service Endpoint is an example of an Service Fabric Resource; A Service Fabric Resource can be declared/changed without changing the compiled code.
+A Service Fabric Service Endpoint is an example of a Service Fabric Resource.
+A Service Fabric Resource can be declared/changed without changing the compiled code.
 Access to the Service Fabric Resources that are specified in the service manifest can be controlled through the SecurityGroup in the application manifest.
 When an Endpoint Resource is defined in the service manifest, Service Fabric assigns ports from the reserved application port range when a port isn't specified explicitly.
 Read more about specifying or overriding endpoint resources.

 Describe an application in ApplicationManifest.xml

 The application manifest declaratively describes the application type and version.
 It specifies service composition metadata such as stable names, partitioning scheme, instance count/replication factor, security/isolation policy, placement constraints, configuration overrides, and constituent service types.
 The load-balancing domains into which the application is placed are also described.